|Courtesy, Roger Brett|

 The theatre listings are most notable because they do not include the majority of the houses which are played today.
 In 1949, Movie Palaces, which now comprise a large share of the prestige venues, were still hugely profitable film houses, and to them, " playing legit" meant an interruption of revenue.
 The Atlanta Fox, for instance, would not permit any stage attraction except for the annual week-long engagement of The Metropolitan Opera.

-Click on any link below, or scroll down to see the whole book, which runs 240 pages.
+Click on any link below, or scroll down to see the advertising section.
 Join Norkin's Pathfinder.

 New York City